What Is a 409a Valuation?

 Section 409a of the tax code doesn’t specifically define “fair market value.”
 Other provisions of the code define it as the price at which the company would be bought and sold.
-Of course, that’s not easy to determine.

 If you hire an outside firm to do an appraisal—which is the recommended way—that group can determine fair market value by examining the company’s financial statements.
 The firm may analyze the company’s cash flows, its assets, or both.
 It may also perform comparisons against companies of similar size in similar industries.

-If You Don’t Have a 409a Valuation
+Is a 409a Valuation Necessary?

 In short, obtaining a 409a valuation is an essential step for a company that’s ready to start compensating employees through stock options.
 You can move forward knowing that you are in compliance, and consider it a rite of passage as your firm grows.

 - A 409a valuation is an appraisal of value for a private company's stock.

 - This valuation is recommended before issuing any stock to employees.

 - Failure to obtain a 409a valuation can result in penalties for both the company and the employee.

 - The best way to conduct a 409a valuation is with an outside adviser.